Cardinal-Cryptography/signer-integration-example/README.md

 </button>
 ```

-`APP_NAME` is a string - a name of an app that's trying to connect.
+`APP_NAME` is a string - a name of the app that's trying to connect.
+This is how your app is going to be represented inside the Signer.

 Important!
 You have to call `web3Enable` before any other utility functions.